 The State Pension is a regular payment from the government that you can qualify for when you reach State Pension age.
-In 2018 the State Pension age is 65 for men and women, however it will increase to 66 by 2020 and 67 by 2028.
+The current State Pension age is 66 for men and women, however it will increase to 67 by 2028.

 A new State Pension system came into effect on 6 April 2016, and how much you’ll receive will depend on whether you reached State Pension age before or after this date.
-To qualify for the new State Pension you’ll need to have paid National Insurance Contributions for at least 10 years.
-To receive the full State Pension of £164.35 a week, or £8,546.20 a year, you’ll need to have paid National Insurance Contributions for 35 years or have eligible credits.
+To qualify for the new State Pension you’ll need to have paid National Insurance contributions for at least 10 years.
+To receive the full State Pension of £203.85 a week, or £10,600.20 a year, you’ll need to have paid National Insurance contributions for 35 years or have eligible credits.

 If you’re a member of a defined benefit workplace pension scheme the rules are slightly different as the value of your pension is based on how long you’ve worked for the company and your salary.
 At 55 you can access up to 25% of either pension tax-free, however you might have to wait until a pre-agreed age to access the rest of the benefits in your defined benefit pension.

-You can stop working at any age in the UK and can officially retire whenever you like.
-Before you retire, it’s important to make sure you won’t have a shortfall in later life and will have enough money to live on in retirement.
+You can stop working at any age in the UK and can officially retire whenever you choose.
+Before you retire, it’s important to make sure you won’t have a retirement savings shortfall in later life and will have enough money to live on in retirement.
 No matter when you decide to retire, you won’t be able to claim your workplace or personal pensions until your 55th birthday.

 Early pension release

-It’s not possible to get an early pension before the age of 55 unless you are unwell or meet specific conditions.
+It’s not possible to get an early pension before the age of 55 unless you’re unwell or meet specific conditions.
 To deter people from taking their pension early, HMRC charges a substantial amount of tax on each early withdrawal.

 Early pension release is a common pension scam and you should be aware of anyone who claims they can help you do this.
 You could risk losing all of your pension to scammers and having to pay HMRC fines on top of this.

-If you’re concerned about an early pension release scam you should report it to the FCA by calling their consumer helpline on 0800 111 6768 or by visiting FCA.org.
+If you’re concerned about an early pension release scam you should report it to the Financial Conduct Authority by calling their consumer helpline on 0800 111 6768 or by visiting FCA.org.

 Claiming your pension with PensionBee